 The amount of funding the Council receives for Public Health priorities has increased with inflation in recent years.
-Whilst any increase is welcome these increases are
+Whilst any increase is welcome these increases are inadequate to fully fund the public health objectives and aims of the Council.
+This shortfall in funding will become more acute in 22/23 and future years due to sharply rising inflation and costs

-4. REVENUE MONITORING POSITION - PERIOD 3
+REVENUE MONITORING POSITION - PERIOD 3